I am working on an M.A. in biblical studies at Multnomah Seminary. Travel is part of my personality!

 it lasts; a man can say: "It was the property of my father."

 While one can pick out similarities between this description of ma’at and the idea of wisdom as presented in Proverbs (those who stray from it will experience misfortune), there are nevertheless differences.
 While ma’at was to the Egyptians an impersonal but beneficial force within the universe that guided the righteous, the Hebrew concept of wisdom seems to be more of a virtue possessed by God and given to us - of which we are free to use or to dispose of.
-While utterly important and worthwhile, wisdom is not a “force” per se, rather an action, thought, or a feeling.
+While utterly important and worthwhile, wisdom is not a “force” per se, but rather an action, thought, or feeling.

 Ibid. p.
 210